-On behalf of your Board of Directors and management, we are pleased to invite you to the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Ashland Global Holdings Inc. ("Ashland").
-The Annual Meeting will be held on January 30, 2020, at 10:30 a.m.
-(EST), at Hotel du Pont, 42 West 11th Street, Wilmington, DE 19801.
+On behalf of your Board of Directors and management, we are pleased to invite you to the 2022 Virtual Annual Meeting of Stockholders (the "Annual Meeting") of Ashland Global Holdings Inc. ("Ashland").
+As part of our precautions regarding COVID-19, the Annual Meeting will be held online via live webcast, on Tuesday, January 25, 2022, at 10:30 a.m.
+(EST) to provide a consistent and convenient experience to all stockholders.
+To participate in the Annual Meeting, you must register at www.proxydocs.com/ASH before 10:00 a.m.
+(EST) on Tuesday, January 25, 2022.
+After completion of your registration by the registration deadline, further instructions, including a unique link to access the Annual Meeting, will be emailed to you.